 - Inconsistent Heating or Cooling- If your home or office is feeling inconsistently hot or cold, it could be a sign of a heat pump problem.
 If you are experiencing periods of extreme heating or cooling, then heat pump repair is necessary.

 If you are moderating how much you use your heat pump and performing routine heat pump maintenance, then your heat pump should not need frequent repairs.
 When your heat pump is neglected for an extended period of time, it will need more costly repairs or even a full replacement.

 To ensure your heat pump is working at full capacity during its lifespan, we recommend having heat pump maintenance done at least once a year.
-Letting a professional inspect your heat pump system once a year will help keep you ahead of all repairs and keep your heat pump working properly.
-You can schedule heat pump maintenance with your local HVAC company any time of the year.
+Letting a professional inspect your heat pump system at your home or commercial building once a year will help keep you ahead of all repairs and keep your heat pump working properly.
+You can schedule residential or commercial heat pump maintenance with your local HVAC company any time of the year.

 Electric heat pump systems can provide heat to your home with temperatures as low as negative 10 degrees.
 However, with oil or gas-based heat pumps, if the weather drops drastically, you can activate the emergency heating for more comfort.
 Your heat pump and the electric backup work to keep your home warm, even during the coldest weather.